-With a massive upsurge in the number of people working from home, or out of work entirely, people are looking for ways to make an income online.
+With a massive increase in the number of people working from home, or out of work entirely, more and more people started looking for ways to make an income online.

-For a lot of those people, at the top of that list, is affiliate marketing.
+For a lot of those people, at the top of that list, has been affiliate marketing.

-Affiliate marketing allows you to earn commissions by advertising the products and services of another brand.
+Affiliate marketing allows you to earn commissions by marketing the products and services of third-parties (the product ‘vendors').

-…it’s pretty easy to fall victim to a few very common affiliate marketing mistakes, especially when you're just starting out.
+…it’s also pretty easy to make some very common affiliate marketing mistakes, especially when you're just starting out.

 Let’s take a look at 8 common mistakes beginners make in affiliate marketing: